Ph.D. Washington University

 B.A.
 Duke University

-St. Louis native Keona K. Ervin is Associate Professor of African-American History and Affiliate Faculty of Black Studies, Women's and Gender Studies, and Peace Studies at the University of Missouri-Columbia.
-A Mellon Mays Undergraduate Fellow advised by Paula J. Giddings and the late Dr. Raymond Gavins, she earned a B.A. from Duke University with a double major in History (with honors) and African and African American Studies.
-Advised by the late Dr. Leslie Brown and Dr. Andrea Friedman, she completed doctoral study at Washington University in St. Louis where she earned a Ph.D. in History.
-Prior to joining the MU faculty, Ervin was Consortium for Faculty Diversity Post-Doctoral Fellow and Lecturer in Gender, Sexuality, and Women's Studies and History at Bowdoin College and Assistant Professor of History and Africana Studies at Luther College.
+St. Louis native Keona K. Ervin is Associate Professor of History and an Affiliate Faculty of Black Studies, Women's and Gender Studies, and Peace Studies at the University of Missouri-Columbia.
+A Mellon Mays Undergraduate Fellow advised by Paula J. Giddings and the late Dr. Raymond Gavins, she earned a B.A. from Duke University with a double major in History (with honors) and African and African American Studies in 2001.
+Mentored by the late Dr. Leslie Brown, Dr. Andrea Friedman, and the late Dr. Maggie Garb, she earned a PhD in History at Washington University in St. Louis as a Chancellor's Graduate Fellow.
+Before joining the MU faculty, Ervin was Consortium for Faculty Diversity Post-Doctoral Fellow and Lecturer in Gender, Sexuality, and Women's Studies and History at Bowdoin College and Assistant Professor of History and Africana Studies at Luther College.

-A recipient of the Career Enhancement Fellowship from the Woodrow Wilson National Fellowship Foundation (2015), an Arts and Sciences Faculty Fellowship from the University of Missouri-Columbia (2015), and the Huggins-Quarles Dissertation Award from the Organization of American Historians (2008), Ervin has published peer-reviewed articles, reviews, and think pieces in International Labor and Working-Class History, Journal of Civil and Human Rights, Souls: A Critical Journal of Black Politics, Culture and Society, New Labor Forum, Los Angeles Review of Books, Labor: Studies in Working-Class History, Journal of Southern History, and Journal of American Ethnic History.
+Ervin is a recipient of the Career Enhancement Fellowship from the Woodrow Wilson National Fellowship Foundation, an Arts and Sciences Faculty Fellowship from the University of Missouri-Columbia, and the Huggins-Quarles Dissertation Award from the Organization of American Historians.
+She has published peer-reviewed articles, reviews, and essays in International Labor and Working-Class History, Journal of Civil and Human Rights, Souls: A Critical Journal of Black Politics, Culture and Society, New Labor Forum, Los Angeles Review of Books, Labor: Studies in Working-Class History, Journal of Southern History, and Journal of American Ethnic History.

 Ervin’s teaching interests include Black women's history, Black freedom movement studies, U.S. labor and working-class history, urban history, and public history.
 She teaches courses such as The Wire: Race, Urban Inequality, and the “Crisis” of the American City, Black Freedom Movement, and African-American History.
-With Dr. J.D.
-Bowers, Director of the University of Missouri's Honors College, she led a tutorial on the opening of the National Museum of African American History and Culture, the 19th Smithsonian Institution museum.
+She led a tutorial on the opening of the National Museum of African American History and Culture, the 19th Smithsonian Institution museum.
 The class joined nearly 12,000 visitors on the museum's opening day.
 Ervin is the winner of two campus-wide teaching awards: the Provost's Outstanding Junior Faculty Teaching Award and the Maxine Christopher Shutz Award for Distinguished Teaching.
-With Sarah Sims of the Missouri History Museum, she led two summer workshops on the St. Louis civil rights movement for K-12 educators.
+At the Missouri History Museum, she leads summer workshops on the St. Louis civil rights movement for K-12 educators.

-With State Historical Society of Missouri executive director Gary Kremer, Ervin curates a lecture series, The African-American Experience in Missouri, which brings a host of scholars and subject-matter experts to campus to address Black historical experiences from the earliest period of statehood to the present.
+Ervin co-curates a lecture series, The African-American Experience in Missouri, which brings a host of scholars and subject-matter experts to campus to address Black historical experiences from the earliest period of statehood to the present.

 Authoritarianism and Democracy